-However, if the IASB decides to prohibit the recognition of regulatory deferral account balances, disclosures might be helpful to understand
+If the IASB decides to prohibit the recognition of regulatory deferral account balances, disclosures might be helpful to understand

-- the extent to which the profit or loss in the current period was affected by regulatory (a) deferrals from earlier periods; and - the impact of regulatory deferrals of the current period on future periods' results.
+- (a) the extent to which the profit or loss in the current period was affected by regulatory deferrals; and - (b) the impact of regulatory deferrals on future periods' results.

-Therefore, it might be reasonable to disclose the development and a maturity analysis of the aggregate amount of regulatory account balances (even if not recognised as an asset or liability) in the current and future periods.
+Two cover these two objectives, it might be reasonable to disclose the development of the aggregate amount of regulatory account balances in the current and future periods (maturity analysis).

-However, the complexity of regulatory regimes requires carefully balancing the disclosure needs with the quality and reliability of information provided.
-We refer to our comments on estimates and operational issues above.
+However, the complexity of regulatory regimes requires careful balancing between disclosure needs and the quality and reliability of information provided.
+We refer to our above comments on estimates and operational issues.

-Again, disclosure requirements might be assessed as being more valuable for a pure regulated entity compared to a group with integrated businesses.
+Again, disclosure requirements might be evaluated as more valuable for a pure regulated entity compared to a group with integrated businesses.